Breastfeeding your Newborn

+How often should an infant be eating?
 In babies earliest days, they will be eating 10-12 times per day, meaning every 2-2.5 hours.
 As baby gets older, you will want to really try to set a good feeding schedule, but in those first two weeks, aim to feed on demand.

 Feeding on demand means feeding as soon as you see a hunger cue.
 Hunger cues include rooting (rubbing mouth around your breast or skin), sucking on fists, sticking out tongue.

 If newborn is asleep, wake them every two hours to feed.
 More below on how to actually KEEP them awake for a feeding.
 I continue to wake baby every 2 hours until I get the ok from our pediatrician to let them sleep until their wake up hungry.